awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 You can enable connection logging for your Client VPN endpoint to log connection events\.
 You can use this information to run forensics, analyze how your Client VPN endpoint is being used, or debug connection issues\.

 **Self\-service portal**
 Client VPN provides a self\-service portal as a web page to end users to download the latest version of the AWS VPN Desktop Client and the latest version of the Client VPN endpoint configuration file, which contains the settings required to connect to their endpoint\.
 The Client VPN endpoint administrator can enable or disable the self\-service portal for the Client VPN endpoint\.
-Self\-service portal is a Global service backed by service stacks in the Asia Pacific \(Tokyo\), US East \(N\.
-Virginia\), and Europe \(Ireland\) Regions, and in AWS GovCloud \(US\-West\)\.
+Self\-service portal is a Global service backed by service stacks in the following Regions: US East \(N\.
+Virginia\), Asia Pacific \(Tokyo\), Europe \(Ireland\), and AWS GovCloud \(US\-West\)\.

 ## Working with Client VPN<a name="what-is-access"></a>

 You can work with Client VPN in any of the following ways:

-**Amazon VPC console**
+**AWS Management Console**
-The Amazon VPC console provides a web\-based user interface for Client VPN\.
+The console provides a web\-based user interface for Client VPN\.
 If you've signed up for an AWS account, you can sign into the [Amazon VPC](https://console.aws.amazon.com/vpc/) console and select Client VPN in the navigation pane\.

-**AWS Command Line Interface \(CLI\)**
+**AWS Command Line Interface \(AWS CLI\)**
 The AWS CLI provides direct access to the Client VPN public APIs\.
 It is supported on Windows, macOS, and Linux\.
 For more information about getting started with the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
 For more information about the commands for Client VPN, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/)\.

 **AWS Tools for Windows PowerShell**